Buying in Wokingham, Selling in Wokingham or Renting in Wokingham

 One of the things that makes houses for sale in Wokingham so desirable, is the incredible amount of things to do and see in the area.
 There really is too much to go into here but we thought we’d pick out just three things about Wokingham that make it unique.

-Wokingham still holds onto its market roots, and to this end holds a general market every Tuesday, Thursday, Friday and Saturday.
+Wokingham still holds onto its market roots (with the Wokingham Market, and to this end holds a general market every Tuesday, Thursday, Friday and Saturday.
 It’s a bustling, busy marketplace, with plenty to see and buy.
 This really makes the town come alive on these days and the market days have to be experienced to see just how vibrant and exciting it is.

 The Dinton Pastures Country Park is a real highlight in Wokingham.
 Here you can take a stroll or go for a run, in one of the top parks in the country.
 It’s is a real asset to the town, and while it is very popular it never feels busy.